SOPs

 This gives the business an overview of what’s bringing in the higher ROI.
 So that they can direct their resources in that particular direction.
 These often help see the future risks as well.

-Following the production, development processes are similar.
+Following production, development processes are similar.
 However, even though this process deals with the creation of the product or service, it mainly focuses on the end-user.

 The main goal of a development process is collecting and implementing customer feedback.
 This creates a process flow where once a product/ service is launched, each customer service representative is tasked to gather information on its performance.
 This can be via surveys, calls, or even a dedicated platform so that it’s documented.